DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. In the organization's management account, create an Amazon EventBridge rule that reacts to a CreateAccount API call.
 Configure the rule to invoke an AWS Lambda function that enables trusted access to AWS Config for the organization.

-- ##### 🔑B. In the organization's management account, create an AWS CloudFormation stack set to enable AWS Config.
+- ##### 🔑B. In the organization's management account, create an AWS CloudFormation <mark>stack set</mark> to enable AWS Config.
 Configure the stack set to deploy automatically when an account is created through Organizations.

 - 🔑C. In the organization's management account, create an SCP that allows the appropriate AWS Config API calls to enable AWS Config.
 Apply the SCP to the root-level OU.